 When you pour liquid into the pan, you’re washing the delicious flavor of the onions off of the pan.
 The flavor is no longer stuck to the pan.
 It’s now in your onions and resulting, tasty dish.

-I prefer to deglaze the pan with vinegar or a water-vinegar mixture.
+You can deglaze the pan with most liquids, but vinegar, water or vegetable stock are my favorites.
 I enjoy the flavor vinegar brings to dishes.
 You can add different flavors with different vinegars.
-Other options include water, vegetable stock and wine.